lukecharde/open-data-handbook/index.markdown

 ---
+published: true
 layout: default
 next: governance.html
 ---

-*“Our state government possesses vast treasure troves of valuable information and reports: from health, business and public safety data to information on parks, recreation, labor, and transportation … The Open New York web portal will allow researchers, citizens, business and the media direct access to high-value data, which will be continually added to and expanded, so these groups can use the data to innovate for the benefit of all New Yorkers.” – Governor Cuomo, State of the State Address,        January 9, 2013*
+*“Our state government possesses vast treasure troves of valuable information and reports: from health, business and public safety data to information on parks, recreation, labor, and transportation … The Open New York web portal will allow researchers, citizens, business and the media direct access to high-value data, which will be continually added to and expanded, so these groups can use the data to to innovate for the benefit of all New Yorkers.” #  1. item
+2. item
+3. item,        January 9, 2013*

 I. INTRODUCTION